 Editor: add text at end of subclause 8.4.2.130.2 (DBand STA Capability Information field)

+The Heartbeat Elapsed Indication field contains value in range 0-7 and is used to calculate Heartbeat Elapsed Time value according to following equation:

+Heartbeat Elapsed Time=0; if Heartbeat Elapsed Indication =0

+Heartbeat Elapsed Time = 2Heatbeat Elapsed Indication *0.25 (ms); if Heartbeat Elapsed Indication >0

 Discussion: One issue was found in BA that the recipient may not be able to identify intentional hole in SN at start of A-MPDU or loss of MPDU at start of TxOP if the recipient is not aware of the TxOP start.
 The solution is to mandate Originator sending first A-MPDU in the TxOP under normal ACK policy or sending preceding frame that requires response.